 The Final Verdict

-You’ll have to believe me when I tell you they indeed had the crispy-to-fluffy ratio we all hope for in a fry.
-(My roommate and I gobbled them up too quickly for me to think about taking another snap of their soft interior.)
-I like that this technique uses just about four tablespoons of oil rather than massive amounts for deep frying.
-It not only lowers the fat levels of this “guilty pleasure” snack, but also makes things so much less messy.
+You’ll have to believe me when I tell you the finished product indeed had the crispy-to-fluffy ratio we all hope for in a fry.
+I like that this technique uses just about 4 tablespoons of oil rather than massive amounts for deep frying.
+It not only lowers the fat levels of this “guilty pleasure” snack, but also makes things much less messy.

 The method reminds me of Emily Blunt’s English roasted potatoes, so I can’t say I was too surprised by the delicious result.
 You really can’t go wrong while experimenting with potatoes, though.
 I’m already brainstorming different ways to spice these spuds up with some seasoning from my cabinet or with my newfound go-to potato-flavor-booster, onion soup mix.

 Give this recipe a try and you’ll never have to wait on a drive-thru to provide you with scrumptious, starchy goodness again!